carolinabaptist/AI-Learning-Lab/README.md

 Key concepts: Data privacy, AI in daily life, Supervised learning <br>
 Material: Paper, Coloured pencils, Glue, Scissors, Computer with Internet, AI Learning Lab platform

+The activity is available in Portuguese, English, and Hindi.

 ⚠️ Voice Disclaimer: The voice used in Activity 2 depends on your browser and computer settings.
 It may vary depending on the available voices and speech synthesis support in your system.
+As an alternative, the teacher can read the text aloud.
+All materials used and full alternative script are available in the folder Materials\Privacy-and-AI.

 # Activity 3 Robot Race